battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 Right ["ford","prefect","packs","pack307"]
 ```

-We obviously need a way to tell the parser where to stop.
-The problem is, that the parser works greedily - so any character that is already consumed stays consumed, even if the parser fails at a later point.
+We need a way to tell the parser where to stop.
+That can be done with the `manyTill` parser that runs a parser until another parser matches.
+The problem is that the parser works greedily - so any character that is already consumed stays consumed, even if the parser fails at a later point.
+We can circumvent this by using the `try` statement that makes the parser only consume input when it's fully executed.

 ```
 customization = do